cockroachlabs/workshop_labs/topology-patterns/labs.md

 ## Lab 3 - Geo-Partitioned Leaseholders

-In this lab, we implement the [Geo Partitioned Leaseholder](https://www.cockroachlabs.com/docs/stable/topology-geo-partitioned-leaseholders.html) topology pattern, where we pin the leaseholder to the region to match the cities.
+In this lab, we implement the [Geo Partitioned Leaseholder](https://www.cockroachlabs.com/docs/stable/topology-geo-partitioned-leaseholders.html) topology pattern, where we pin the leaseholder to the region to match the cities, as we anticipate majority of the queries involving these cities originate from the region itself.

 Pros: